-Altoona Non-Uniformed Employee Pension Plan Altoona Police Pension Plan Altoona Paid Firemen's Pension Plan Valuation date 01/01/19 01/01/19 01/01/19 Actuarial cost method Entry age Entry age normal Entry age normal Amortization method Level Dollar Closed Level Dollar Level Dollar Remaining Amortization period 10 Years 15 Years 18 Years Actuarial asset valuation method 4 year smoothing 5 year smoothing Asset Corridor ± 20% Fair Value Actuarial assumptions: Investment rate of return 7.25% 7.25% 7.0% Projected salary increases 4.5% 4.5% 4.5% Actuarial assumptions: Post-retirement benefit increases None Every officer in good standing who retires on or after January 1, 1996, shall receive an annual cost of living adjustment, not to exceed 50% of the original benefit.
+Altoona Non-Uniformed Employee Pension Plan Altoona Police Pension Plan Altoona Paid Firemen's Pension Plan Valuation date 01/01/21 01/01/21 01/01/21 Actuarial cost method Entry age normal Entry age normal Entry age normal Amortization method Level Dollar Closed Level Dollar Level Dollar Remaining Amortization period 13 Years 18 Years 17 Years Actuarial asset valuation method 4 year smoothing 5 year smoothing Asset Corridor ± 20% Fair Value Actuarial assumptions: Investment rate of return 7.0% 7.00% 7.0% Projected salary increases 4.5% 4.5% 4.5% Actuarial assumptions: Post-retirement benefit increases None Every officer in good standing who retires on or after January 1, 1996, shall receive an annual cost of living adjustment, not to exceed 50% of the original benefit.
 The annual adjustment will be based on the annual percentage increase in the Consumer Price Index on a year basis from October to October of the prior year.
 In addition to the 50% maximum, such accumulated COLA increases shall not at any time exceed 50% of the current salary being paid patrolmen of the highest pay grade.
 Not available to officers hired after 2013.
 For retirements after December 31, 1995, annual increases are based on the CPI, capped at 50% of the original benefit.
 At no time can the total pension benefit received exceed 50% of the salary paid to firemen of the highest pay grade.
 Not applicable to Post-2013 hires.
-Inflation 3% 2.25% 2.5% Mortality RP-2000 Combined Healthy Mortality Table, with disabled lives set forward 5 years for disabled lives.
+Inflation 3% 2.25% 2.0% Mortality RP-2000 Combined Healthy Mortality Table, with disabled lives set forward 5 years for disabled lives.
 RP 2000 Gen Scale AA, set forward 10 years for disabled lives.
-Generational, AA Disability Retirement For total and permanent Disablement which occurs After the completion of 10 years of service, the member will receive their Normal Retirement Benefit.
+RP-2000 Disability Retirement For total and permanent Disablement which occurs after the completion of 10 years of service, the member will receive their Normal Retirement Benefit.
 1992 Railroad Retirement Board If disabled in line of duty, same benefit as Retirement Benefit.
 If non-service related, 50% of monthly compensation at date of disability; if less than 10 years of service, 25% of monthly compensation.
 Retirement Age 60 and 20 years of service.
 Latter of age 54 and 20 years of, service.
 20 years of service.